Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

 \subsection{Constraints on the cost function from expected time dynamics}

-In Sec.~\ref{subsec:counting}, we discretized time to show that quantum complexity exhibits two behaviors: linear growth for an exponential long time and the switchback effect.
+In Sec.~\ref{subsec:counting}, we showed that quantum complexity for discrete time circuits exhibits two behaviors: linear growth which can last for an exponentially long time, and the switchback effect.
 These derivations relied on simple counting arguments.
-Afterward, we quantitatively showed that complexity exhibits linear growth, using random unitary circuits, algebraic geometry, and unitary designs (Sections~\ref{sec_growth}--\ref{subsec:barriersfortime-independent}).
-We aim to reproduce the above key features of complexity, using complexity geometry.
-In other words, we ask the question: what are necessary conditions for a complexity geometry to reproduce linear growth and the switchback effect when applied to the unitary unitary time evolution generated by a chaotic Hamiltonian?
-To do so, we select an appropriate metric on the unitary manifold $\mathrm{SU}(N)$ (assuming $N\gg 1$).
-The associated cost function should satisfy the following requirements~\cite{Nielsen3,Brown:2016wib,Brown:2017jil}: \begin{enumerate} \item The metric should be right-invariant, because the unitary manifold is homogeneous. \item The group manifold has a negative average-sectional-curvature \cite{Nielsen3,Brown:2016wib}, such that nearby geodesics diverge.
-This property is necessary (but insufficient) for reproducing chaotic and ergodic behaviors of the Hamiltonians that generate motion on the unitary manifold. \item The Nielsen complexity displays the switchback effect, which requires the geometry's sectional curvatures to scale as $1/K$ ($K$ denotes the number of qubits). \end{enumerate}
+Afterwards, we quantitatively demonstrated this linear growth for random unitary circuits, by using algebraic geometry and unitary designs (Sections~\ref{sec_growth}--\ref{subsec:barriersfortime-independent}).
+We would like to understand which complexity geometries reproduce the above key features of complexity when applied to the unitary time evolution generated by a chaotic Hamiltonian.
+To do so, we must select an appropriate metric on the $\mathrm{SU}(N)$ manifold.
+The requirements turn out to be~\cite{Nielsen3,Brown:2016wib,Brown:2017jil}: \begin{enumerate} \item The metric should be right-invariant, because the unitary manifold is homogeneous. \item The group manifold must have a negative average sectional curvature \cite{Nielsen3,Brown:2016wib}, such that nearby geodesics diverge.
+This is necessary, but not sufficient, for establishing the above key features for chaotic and ergodic Hamiltonians. \item The geometry's sectional curvatures should scale as $1/K$, where $K$ denotes the number of qubits, in order for the Nielsen complexity to display the switchback effect. \end{enumerate}